 BP >160 systolic and >100 diastolic is Stage 2 hypertension

+BP >180 systolic and >120 diastolic is considered a hypertensive crisis and demands immediate treatment.
 The scientists emphasized the accuracy of BP measurements, and the importance of considering an average of several BP’s taken at several visits.
 They also emphasized at-home blood pressure monitoring.

 These new definitions will categorize almost half of the US adult population as having hypertension, and more than 80% of those over the age of 80 will fall into the hypertensive range.

+Not all of those with the new diagnosis of hypertension will need medication as treatment.
 The physician takes into account a person’s cardiovascular risk factors as can be determined by several algorithms.
 A person already diagnosed with heart disease should always be treated, as well as anyone over the age of 65.

 The primary treatment for hypertension for those with a lower risk is considered lifestyle modifications.
 These modifications include losing weight, following the DASH diet (Dietary Approaches to Stop Hypertension), reducing salt intake to less that 1500 mg per day, while increasing potassium intake to 3500 mg per day in the diet.
 It is also recommended that physical exercise should be at least 30 minutes three times per week, and alcohol limitedto two drinks per day or less for men and one drink per day or less for women.